TobyGoodwin/bfilter/Journal.rst

    trained or not.
 Then flare does not have to remember which messages have been trained.
 (But the fragility argument still applies.))

-3. There should be to remove a category.
+3. There needs to be a way to remove a category.
 Best idea I've had is to add a **disable** command that marks a category as dormant: we then simply skip testing for it, but don't forget any of the data.
 Obviously there's a matchig **enable** command to wake it up again.
 Oh oh oh!
 If it's possible to train to a dormant category, that might offer a nice way to start training: create the General and Spam categories, but mark Spam as dormant till a few messages have been trained.
 Perhaps.
 (But another way to handle it is to start with a trained user database, or a add a basic spam classifier to the multiple database.)

 Anyway.
 I don't like the way I did ranges, I want to try using a ``struct`` return instead.
 Yes, that seems much cleaner.
 I opted to